 - Click the Export Tables button.

-- If you are using Iguana 4.0 or later, click the Tables tab and click Export Destination Tables:
+- Click the Tables tab and click Export Destination Tables:

 - Click the Export Destination Tables button.
 If the tables are successfully exported, a confirmation message appears.